-Based on the scientific evidence and available assessments that confirm the impact of HZ vaccination and support its use worldwide, several countries have introduced the vaccination, albeit with different recommendations and funding arrangements (with or without public support).
+Based on the scientific evidence and available assessments that confirm the impact of HZ vaccination and support its use worldwide, several countries have introduced vaccination, albeit with different recommendations and funding arrangements (with or without public support).

-In the United States and Canada, since 2006 and in 2010 respectively, immunization is recommended above 60 years of age.
-Despite the advantages of vaccination, the coverage rates were very low: only 1.9% in 2007, and 6.7% in 2008 with higher rates in the older population (4.7% in those aged 60-64 years, 7.4% among 65-74 year-olds, 7.6% in those aged 75-84 years and 8.2% in patients ≥85 years).
-In 2011, only 10% of immunocompetent individuals above 60 years were vaccinated in the United States, a coverage rate lower than that achieved in many other countries.
-The reasons were the lack of awareness by the individuals as well as the cost effectiveness, the lack of or reduced health care funds, the lack of recommendation by physicians and some uncertainty on the duration of vaccine protection (Lu et al., 2011).
+In the USA and Canada, since 2006 and 2010, respectively, immunization has been recommended for individuals older than 60 years.
+Despite the advantages of vaccination, the coverage rates were very low: only 1.9 % in 2007 and 6.7 % in 2008, with higher rates in the older population (4.7 % in those aged 60-64 years, 7.4 % among 65-74-year-olds, 7.6 % in those aged 75-84 years and 8.2 % in patients ≥85 years).
+In 2011, only 10 % of immunocompetent individuals older than 60 years were vaccinated in the USA, a coverage rate lower than that achieved in many other countries.
+The reasons were the lack of awareness by the individuals as well as the cost-effectiveness, the lack of or reduced healthcare funds, the lack of recommendation by physicians and some uncertainty on the duration of vaccine protection (Lu et al., 2011).